silvacms/documentation/source/contents/base.rst

    factory = container.manage_addProduct['silva.app.blog']
    factory.manage_addArticle('identifier', u'My content')

-On line 1, we look for the factories of our extension, we called *silva.app.blog* during the :ref:`registering-extension-using-grok` of the extension.
-On line 2, we invoke the factory to create a new *Article* content.
+On line 1, you look for the factories registered by your extension, that you called *silva.app.blog* during the :ref:`registering-extension-using-grok` of the extension.
+On line 2, you invoke the factory to create a new *Article* content, with the given title and content.

 .. note::

-   Not only extension content are added into Zope this way, official Silva content as well.
-For instance, here follows how to add a new folder.
+   Not only custom content are created and added this way, official Silva content as well.
+For instance, here follows how to add a new Silva Folder.

    .. code-block:: python